CeilingFanGuides

 • Comes With Remote Control

-• fully adjustable height & Oscillation
+• fully adjustable height and oscillation

 • Super Silent & Energy Efficient 28 Watt DC Motor